OutfitDelivery/boilerplate/README.md

 Then just upload this zip file under the `New Template` section in Outfit!

+This version of the boilerplate is recommended with extenral stylesheets and scripts.
+Please provde a reason why you can't place styles extenraly if you are going to do that.

 ## Getting Started
 Before you start building the template there are few things that you need to do.
 1. Add a Template Name in the `<title>` Tag